joehahn/exes-n-ohs/README.md

 to a simple but rather noisy dataset, and then keras to fit a simple neural-net model to that same data.
-The main purpose of this demo is illustrate usage of all the key elements of the datascience.com platform, namely, to use a notebook to train a predictive model, exposing that model via an API, and ...
+The main purpose of this demo is illustrate usage of all the key elements of the datascience.com platform, namely, to use a notebook to train a predictive model, exposing that model via an API, publishing a report showing some output, and...

 ### session settings: